-- That could include button clicks for example how quickly or slowly students are clicking the mouse or pressing the keys - Conversations, perhaps recorded through the online platform, or in breakout rooms or actually conversations that happen face to face - Performance data - We could have a whole host of different types of data, and some of it could be from the last few weeks, and some of it could be more historical.
-We could have lots of live recordings of the sessions in those online lessons, and we might be able from that data to have included something about eye tracking so we can see the student looking at the camera, at the other people.
-Are they looking at the assignment, are they looking at something else?
-We're talking about situations where we either have: - Some of the students in the classroom, in the lecture hall, in the seminar room, and some online, or - We have everybody online - Some back in class and a few people online - It's a mix.
+- We could have a whole host of different types of data, and some of it could be from the last few weeks, and some of it could be more historical.
+We could have lots of live recordings of the sessions, and we might be able from that data to have included something about eye tracking so we can see the user looking at the camera, at the other people.
+Are they looking at the task, are they looking at something else?
+We're talking about situations where we either have: - Some of the users in a physical location, in the lecture hall, in the seminar room, and some online, or - We have everybody online - Some back present in a physical location and a few people online - It's a mix.
 So think about data that comes not just from online but also for students who are present physically for at least part of the time that we're interested in analysing and discovering more about - And what has all this got to do with machine learning?
 Read on to find out!